We are sorry that this was not useful for you!

 Anyone moving to Oregon with an out-of-state or out-of-country license must pass the class C knowledge test and surrender any valid driver license or permit issued by another jurisdiction.
-If your license is not valid you may be required to pass the road test as well.
+If your license has expired or isn’t valid you must pass the road test as well.

 Oregon Knowledge Test

 The knowledge test is offered on a touch-screen computer, with or without audio assistance.
 It is a multiple-choice test with 35 questions.
 To pass you must correctly answer 28 questions; a passing score of 80%.

 If you fail any of your first three knowledge test attempt, you must wait until at least the next day before taking a new test.
 Failing a fourth or subsequent attempt, requires a waiting time of 28 days or more.